1906 American Elimination Trial

 Starting Lineup: The 1906 American Elimination Trial

 As in 1905, an American Elimination Trial determined the five racers to represent the United States in the Vanderbilt Cup Race.
 Of 16 entries, 12 cars survived the practice runs to race on Saturday, September 22, 1906.
 Here are images and profiles of all 16 cars.
-(Remember to click… (3 comments)
+(Remember to click on the photos to enlarge): (3 comments)

 -